 The Katy Trail runs along Frenchtown’s eastern edge, providing an ideal route for cyclists or walkers, and the St. Charles trolley makes a stop in the heart of Frenchtown at the corner of 2nd and Lawrence.

 What is there to do and see?

 • Visit the Frenchtown Heritage Museum.
-Located in a restored fire station, this museum features photographs and archives about the history of the neighborhood, as well as rotating displays on different topics.
+The museum is housed in a restored fire station in the heart of historic Frenchtown.
+This museum features photographs and archives about the history of the neighborhood, as well as rotating displays on different topics.
 The museum also serves as a community hub, providing a place for neighborhood meetings, special events, and other activities.
 Drop by to see their latest exhibits and to pick up a walking tour brochure.

 • Browse the shops on Second Street.
 Click here for a complete list of places to explore.

 • Enjoy one of the many parks in the area— see our Parks and Recreation page for more info.

 • Also check out our Events page for the latest happenings!